Ethical Coffee Brands (brews that are doing good!)

 Decaf Pods (dark chocolate, toffee, Brazil nut).
 Not compatible with Nespresso® Vertuo.

-Skylark (non-profit coffee from Brighton)
+Skylark (a non-profit coffee brand in Brighton)

 Skylark is the world’s first non-profit coffee brand (the roaster spins at the foot of the South Downs).
-It pays twice the Fair Trade rate to coffee growers, giving other profits to environmental organisations, and those seeking to stop exploitation in the coffee trade (roasters receive the most profit normally, not the growers)
+It pays twice the Fair Trade rate to coffee growers, giving other profits to environmental organisations, and those seeking to stop exploitation in the coffee trade (roasters receive the most profit normally, not the growers).

 The company has key artistic support!
 The poetry on their bags is from Robert Macfarlane and art by Welsh painter Jackie Morris.
 If you’ve never read it, treat yourself to a copy of their gorgeous book collaboration The Lost Words.